Get In Touch

 2) Visit and shoot at sunrise

-3) If you want more privacy, consider renting the boat jetty
+3) If you want privacy, consider renting the boat jetty

-If you are looking for a photo on the famous boat jetty, you might think about exclusively renting it.
-The boat house and the dock are available for an exclusive photo shoot rental fee of 150 Euro for 1,5 hours in the mornings from 7.30-9am.
+If you are looking for photos on the famous boat jetty, there is no way around exclusively renting it.
+The boat house and the dock are available for an exclusive photo shoot rental fee of 150 Euro for 1,5 hours before the official boat rental hours begin every morning – included is the rental of two wooden boats.

 Is it worth the money?
-Not only are the morning hours the best time of the day at Lago di Braies, it is pretty much your only chance to have the docks to yourself as well as an unobstructed view of the tied up boats and the beautiful mirror reflection of the mountains in the lake.
+As someone who has done photoshoots there – a resounding YES!
+Not only are the morning hours the best time of the day for photos at Lago di Braies, you’ll get the boat house, the whole dock as well as two row boats exclusively for yourself.
+Dock access is locked outside of boat rental hours, so this is your only chance to have the dock to yourself as well as an unobscured view of the tied up boats and the beautiful, untouched mirror reflection of the mountains in the lake.
 You can enjoy the sunrise as well as the calm water for a truly unique experience.
 After the boat rental opens, the lake gradually fills up with boats.

 4) Book way ahead of time